Christian Enemark: Næstved

 On 11 June 2019, it was confirmed, that Enemark had joined 1st Division club Næstved Boldklub.

 AB

 On 29 August 2020, Enemark moved to Akademisk Boldklub (AB) in the third-tier 2nd Division.
 There, he was appointed vice-captain and gained the award of "Player of the Year".

 Return to Næstved

 In June 2021, it was announced that Enemark would return to Næstved.

+Kolding IF

+On 10 June 2024, recently promoted Danish 1st Division side Kolding IF confirmed that Enemark had signed a contract until June 2026.
+He made his debut for the club on 19 July, replacing Casper Jørgensen in the 95th minute of a 0–0 away draw against B.93 at Østerbro Stadium.

+Hobro IK

+On January 31, 2025 the Danish 1st Division club Hobro IK confirmed that Enemark joined the club on a deal until the end of 2026.

+But due to an error with his player certificate, he was not registered, and Hobro IK had to loan him out to Swedish Superettan side Östersunds FK until 30 June 2025.

+On 27 June 2025, it was announced the loan-deal was extended until 31 December 2025.